chewern/react-vscode-git/README.md

 To see details of your current repository changes, select the Source Control icon in the Activity Bar on the left or press `Ctrl+Shift+G`.

 ### Commit Changes
-1. After saving the file, stage changes by hovering over the file in the panel and click the +
+1. After saving the file, stage changes by hovering over the file in the panel and click the `+` symbol
     - It is possible to skip this step and commit unstaged changes, but VS Code will show a warning popup.
 2. To commit changes, click the tick symbol at the top of the panel or press `Ctrl+Enter`.

 To undo your last commit, use the command `Git: Undo Last Commit` in the Command Palette (`Ctrl+Shift+P`) or click the 3 dot menu > Commit > Undo Last Commit.

-### Branches
-To create branches, these are 2 methods:
-- In the Command Palette (`Ctrl+Shift+P`), use the command `Git: Create Branch`
-- Click the 3 dot menu > Branch > Create New Branch

 ### Timeline View or Git History
 To visualise Git History (seeing the details of each commit and history of a file), there are 2 methods:
 - Go to the File Explorer in VS Code (select the Explorer icon in the Activity Bar on the left or press `Ctrl+Shift+E`).
 At the bottom of the panel, click the Timeline tab.
 - use the [Git History Extension](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory) from Don Jayamanne

+### Branches
+To create branches, these are 2 methods:
+- In the Command Palette (`Ctrl+Shift+P`), use the command `Git: Create Branch`
+- Click the 3 dot menu > Branch > Create New Branch